-Phoenix Sky Harbor International Airport is a popular airport for transfers, both domestically and internationally.
-Travelers who intend to have a long layover at Sky Harbor, or who want to leave the airport between flights, often wonder if and where they can store their luggage.
+Phoenix Sky Harbor International Airport is a busy airport for transfers, both domestically and internationally.
+Travelers who will have a long layover at Sky Harbor, or who want to leave the airport between flights, often wonder if and where they can store their luggage.

 Flights that are continuations on the same airline, or even some connecting flights on different airlines, will check your bags through so you don't have to go to baggage claim in Phoenix and then re-check the bags for your continuation flight.

 Checking your bags through to your final destination airport can make your life much easier.
 First, you will save time making your connection.
 You won't have to leave the secured area, go to baggage claim, wait for your bag, go back to the ticket counter, stand in line, check your bags again, and go back through security.
 That could save you more than an hour.

 You'll also save a lot of energy and money on bag fees.
 If you can check your bags through to your final airport destination, you won't have to carry them around, which becomes important if they are bulky, heavy, or if you have to change terminals.
 When checking your bags at the airport, always make sure that the tag they put on your bag indicates the correct destination.

 So, you've checked your bags and now you have a few hours to spend at the airport.
 Or you have more than a few hours before your next connection, and you'd like to leave the airport but not with all those carry-ons.
 Is there a place where you can store them at Phoenix Sky Harbor International Airport?
 Unfortunately, due to Federal security restrictions imposed by the Transportation Security Administration, Sky Harbor does not offer any type of storage at the airport.